 1 tsp curry powder [spicy and more if you prefer]

-4 cups canned pumpkin [not pumpkin pie filling]
+4 cups canned pumpkin [

 3 tsp salt [start with 1 tsp and work your way up as needed for taste]